StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     script.allowed_types: "inline,stored"
     ```

-!!!
-Info
+!!! info "Index creation and management in TheHive"
     - Index creation occurs during TheHive's initial startup, which may take some time to complete.
     - Similar to data and files, indexes should be included in the backup policy to ensure their preservation.
     - Indexes can be removed and re-created as needed.

-&nbsp;

 ### Start the service

 === "DEB"

-    1. Start the Service

-        - *Execute the following command to start the Elasticsearch service:*
+    1. Execute the following command to start the Elasticsearch service:

         !!!
 Example ""
             ```bash
             sudo systemctl start elasticsearch
             ```

-    2. Ensure Service Restarts After Reboot:

-        - *Enable the Elasticsearch service to restart automatically after a system reboot:*
+    2. Enable the Elasticsearch service to restart automatically after a system reboot:

         !!!
 Example ""
             ```bash
             sudo systemctl enable elasticsearch
             ```

-    3. (Optional) Remove Existing Data Before Starting

-        - *If the Elasticsearch service was started automatically before configuring it, it's recommended to stop it, remove existing data, and restart it once the configuration is updated.
-Execute the following commands:*
+    3. Optional: If the Elasticsearch service was started automatically before configuring it, it's recommended to stop it, remove existing data, and restart it once the configuration is updated.

+        Execute the following commands:

         !!!
 Example ""
             ```bash